nelsonlan01/Mathematics-Wilderness-former-ArithmeticalCircle/README.md

 The "Arithmetical Circle" is a python tool and API function that proposed to contribute and extend code in `math` dot functions.

 "Arithmetical Circle" is a pure mathematical abstract but useful concept and algorithm that is researched and implemented by Nelson, LAN.
-Gratefully, there was a local maths competition that provide me with this mystery.
+Gratefully, there was a local maths competition that inspired me this mystery.

 Which contain 4 different aspects to calculate numbers in different similar but work out completely distinctive answers.